 The purpose of the framework is to provide a clear focus on regulatory outcomes, demonstrate a risk-based approach to regulation, inform organisational improvement and improve engagement with stakeholders.
 This framework draws on better regulatory practice approaches from international, national and state regulatory guidelines.

-The department's Radiation Team has developed the Radiation safety regulator plan that outlines outcomes, key risks and regulatory tools.
+The department's Radiation Team has developed the Radiation safety regulator plan (word) that outlines outcomes, key risks and regulatory tools.
 This plan was informed by the department's Better Regulatory Practice Framework.

 Ministerial Statement of Expectations